opentok/opentok-rtc/README.md

 ### Pre-call test

+**Important:** The pre-call test is not currently supported for Vonage applications.

-Set the the `TB_PRECALL_API_KEY` and `TB_PRECALL_API_SECRET` environment variables to the the OpenTok API key and secret to use for the test session used by the precall-test.
+Set the the `TB_PRECALL_API_KEY` and `TB_PRECALL_API_SECRET` environment variables to the the Vonage application ID and private keys to use for the test session used by the precall-test.
 Or set these in the config.json file:

 **Config.json example:**